Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 The random Pauli layer between the entangling gates and single-qubit gates is composed into the layer of single-qubit gates and implemented together in its dressing.
 The other random Pauli layer will be composed into the dressing of the next dressed box.
 The random Pauli gates are *virtual* in the same spirit as a virtual Z gate–they do not add additional operations to the circuit, but instead act as a directive to alter how other operations are implemented.
-Recast in this light, the left (right) twirl directive can be understood as implement a random Pauli in this box's dressing and apply the Pauli that undoes it in the next (previous) box's dressing.
+Recast in this light, the left (right) twirl directive is to implement a random Pauli in this box's dressing and apply the Pauli that undoes it in the next (previous) box's dressing.

 Composing dressed boxes
 -----------------------